positive-vibezz1/clicker-game/README.md

 - [x] `second update - adding classes and further code cleanup, and maybe more features`

- #### the game shouldn't be to hard to expand upon, and to make the game look prettier
+ #### the game shouldn't be to hard to expand upon, and to make look prettier

 ### to add more cubes or upgrades, create a new instance of the class like this